lerocha/chinook-database/README.md

 #### Building and Generating the SQL Scripts

-* Open the Solution file ChinookDatabase.sln in Visual Studio.
+* Open the solution file ChinookDatabase.sln in Visual Studio.
 * If you want to use the data from your own iTunes library, then replace the file **ChinookDatabase\DataSources\_Xml\Source\iTunes Music Library.xml** with your version.
 * In app.config, verify that the connection strings are matching any changes you made to username/password above.
 Also, the Oracle connection string uses the Express Edition, e.g. Data Source=xe.
 So, change it if you are using a different Oracle edition.
-* On the Solution Explorer, click on your Solution and then click on the Transform All Templates button at the Solution Explorer buttons bar.
+* On the *Solution Explorer*, click on your *Solution* and then click on the *Transform All Templates* button at the Solution Explorer buttons bar.
 * Rebuild the solution.
 * Verify that your database servers are properly set:
   * The batch file DataSources\CreateMySql.bat uses the root user with the password p4ssw0rd.